GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         gcloud --project=${DEPLOYER_PROJECT_ID} \
             beta container binauthz policy import /tmp/policy.yaml

 ### Testing all the setup we've done so far
-We will now create an attestation to test the policy.
+Create an attestation to test the policy.
 For that, do the following:

 1. Export the variables to test the policy: